bioFAM/MOFA/README.md

 This is normal and it happens because of to two reasons.
 The first one is that the model does not always converge to the same exact solution (see below in the FAQ), although different model instances should be pretty similar.
 The second reason is that factor analysis models are rotation invariant.
 This means that you can rotate your factors and your weights and still find the same solution.
 This implies that the signs of the weight or the factors can NOT be compared across trials, only within a trial.

 **(Q) What data modalities can MOFA cope with?**
-* Continuous data: should be modelled using a gaussian likelihood.
-For example, log normalised RNA-seq data or M-values of bulk methylation data
+* Continuous data: modelled using a gaussian likelihood
-* Binary data: should be modelled using a bernoulli likelihood.
-For example, somatic mutations or single-cell methylation data.
+* Binary data: modelled using a bernoulli likelihood
-* Count data: should be modelled using a poisson likelihood.
-For example, copy number variation or scRNA-seq UMI data.
+* Count data: using a poisson likelihood.
-The use of non-gaussian likelihoods require further approximations and are not as accurate as the gaussian likelihood.
-Hence, if your data can be safely transformed to match the gaussian likelihood assumptions, this is always recommended.
-For example log-transform and variance stabilisation of bulk RNA-seq data or M-value computation in DNA methylation data.
+Importantly, the use of non-gaussian likelihoods require further approximations and are not as accurate as the gaussian likelihood.
+Hence, if your data can be safely transformed to match the gaussian likelihood assumptions, this is ALWAYS recommended.
+For example RNA-seq data is expected to be normalised and modelled with a gaussian distribution, do not input the counts directly.

-**(Q) How do I assess convergence?**
-MOFA is trained using variational bayes, a fast inference framework that consists on optimising a statistica called the Evidence Lower Bound (ELBO).
-The model uses the change in ELBO (deltaELBO) to assess convergence.
-A model is defined to be converged when deltaELBO is close to 0.
-For a quick exploratory analysis, we suggest a convergence threshold between 1 to 10.

 **(Q) The model does not converge smoothly, and it oscillates between positive and negative deltaELBO values**
 First, check that you are using the right likelihood model (see above).
 Second, make sure that you have no features or samples that are full of missing values.
 Third, check that you have no features with zero (or very little) variance.
 If the problem does not disappear, please contact us via mail or the Slack group, we will provide (quick!) help.